Saitanveesh/3D-Lidar-scanner/README.md

 ---

-##  License & Attribution
+## 📝 License

-This project is open-source and released under the Creative Commons **CC BY 4.0** license.
-Feel free to clone, modify, and improve it!
+This project is open-source software and is licensed under the **MIT License**.
+See the accompanying `LICENSE` file for full terms and details.